The Heart of Forgiveness Workshops

 - Week 6 – Forgiveness: The Suffering Caused by Intoxication.

-The entire programme consists of six 90-minute online Zoom meetings.
+The entire programme will consist of six 2-hour online Zoom meetings.
 Attendees are expected to commit to participating in all six sessions.
-Each session will be flexibly structured as follows:
+Each session will be flexibly structured along the following lines:

 - Serenity Breath Meditation to arrive (10-minutes)